-Meet the individuals chairing the lead organizing committee as representatives of each of their societies (MetSoc, SME, and TMS):
+Meet the conference co-chairs of the lead organizing committee, who are representing their home societies (MetSoc, SME, and TMS).

 Christina Meskers is a senior research scientist in the Industrial Ecosystems Department at SINTEF in Trondheim, Norway.
 Previously, she worked at the industrial ecology department at NTNU, Norway and was a senior manager at Umicore (Belgium) in corporate research development and the precious metals refining business unit.
 She has a passion for innovation and strategy, connecting people and ideas across disciplines, industries, organizations, and value chains.
 Her work focuses on the contribution of materials and the materials industry to a sustainable, circular society.